filhodanuvem/from-dev-to-ai/1-openai-rag/README.md

 # 1 - OpenAI RAG

 In this chapter we use completely OpenAI to provide a retrieve augmented generation process.
-The code is split in two parts: ingestion and retrieval.
+The code is split in two parts: indexing and retrieval.

 ### Requirements

 * Go 1.25+

-### ingestion
+### indexing

 1. Go to OpenAI dashboard and create a vector storage and a api key.
 2. Rename .env.template to .env adding the information required.